Errec/front-end-interview-answers/README.md

 * What tools would you use to find a performance bug in your code?

+   *Chrome Devtools Timeline with the paint flashing option on*

 #### Network Questions:

 * Traditionally, why has it been better to serve site assets from multiple domains?